Bedroom cleaning with kids may feel like a battle that often isn't worth fighting. Why not just give up and close the bedroom door?

 For little ones, the promise of a game of Candy Land with Mommy or a bike ride around the cup-de-sac with Daddy might be all the prodding you'll need to do to get the little one to get that big-boy job done.

-Where tweens are concerned, you can take stronger action.
-If stuff is on the floor, take control.
 I know one mom who got angry and packed away her kid's American Girl doll collection after repeated infractions.
 Then the girl had to earn it back.
 For each clean-room week, she had one doll returned.

 Here's an idea for teens.
 Make them sign a lease agreement!
 This could state how a room will be kept.
 If said teen violates the lease, no, you can't evict her, but you can yank a privilege or three.